Change your habits

-Every time you shop, remember that your individual choices can influence the positive change of the global food production system.
+Every time you shop, remember that your individual choices can have a positive influence on the global food production system.
 When it comes to meat, you can really leave your mark.

 Choose different species and breeds.
 Europeans consume mainly pig and poultry; the US chooses beef and the East poultry… If consumer demand concentrates on the same species, only intensive methods of production will do.
 Making varied choices helps take the pressure off certain types of animals.

 Choose different cuts and learn to make less conventional purchases.
-A cow is not only made up of steaks and chickens aren’t all breasts!
-The concentration of demand on the same cuts leads to high levels of food waste, and all this wasted meat means… a staggering increase in the demand for new animals to be raised.
-Rediscovering traditional recipes will help you understand that every cut has its own specific recipe capable of using them at their best.
+The concentration of demand for the same cuts leads to high levels of food waste, and all this wasted meat means a staggering increase in the demand for new animals to be raised.
+Rediscover traditional recipes that bring out the best qualities of every cut!

 Distrust significantly low prices, because they are often an indication of low-quality feed, exploitation, hidden costs that impact the environment or terrible work conditions in farms and industrial slaughterhouses.

-Don’t fill up your trolley.
+Don’t fill up your fridge.
 When buying fresh meat, limit your purchase to what you will be consuming in the short term.
+In general, food waste has reached frightening proportions: one third of all food produced in the world is wasted.

 Be curious.
 Ask your butcher for quality meat and encourage him to supply meat from high welfare farms.
 Allow yourself a trip to a farm, every now and then where possible.
 It will be useful to see how animals are raised, what they eat and at what age they are slaughtered.